Razumovskyy/MARFA/README.md

 To add custom χ-factor function follow the steps:
 1. Write a fortran function with χ-factor.
 Optionally it might be pressure or tempreature dependent.
 You can use `pressure` and `temperature` parameters inside a function.
 2. Put this function at the end of the `chiFactors` module
-3. Add new case to the `select-case` clause in the `fetchChiFactorFunction()` in the `ChiFactors` module.
+3. Add new case to the `select-case` clause in the `fetchChiFactorFunction()` in the `ChiFactors.f90` module.
-4. Check that in the `LBL` module `chiCorrectedLorentz` line shape is used for the line wing description.
+4. Check that in the `LBL.f90` module `chiCorrectedLorentz` line shape function is used for the line wing description.
 There must be a line, like: `shapeFuncPtr => chiCorrectedLorentz`.

 **Note:** Your χ-factor function must match the abstract interface for the χ-factor function: `chiFactorFuncPtr` (see `ShapeFuncInterface` module).
 Normally, it means that the function takes only one argument - distance from the line center in wavenumber in double precision and return only one value of `real` type.
 Check how the inputs and outputs are organized in predefined χ-factors functions and adjust accordingly.